 Development and riverbank works will protect and improve the quality and ecological status of the water environment ensuring water bodies are maintained at, or enhanced to, a good or high condition.
 Development will be required to connect to the public sewerage system and include Sustainable Drainage Systems (SuDS).
-Proposals may be permitted to connect SuDS to the Forth and Clyde Canal subject to pre-application discussion with and scheduled monument consent from Historic Environment Scotland.
+Proposals will be encouraged to connect SuDS to the Forth and Clyde Canal and/or where they involve river morphology improvements.